An Introduction to Workflows

 1. Connections cannot be made in the same Workspace.
 Therefore a pipeline cannot trigger issue movement in the same Workspace.

-2. The first pipeline and closed pipeline in every Workspace cannot be selected.
+2. The closed pipeline in every Workspace cannot be selected.

 3. Multiple pipelines from the same Workspace can trigger movement into one pipeline in a separate Workspace.
 Example: When Issues enter the 'Done' pipeline or 'Ready for Dev' pipeline in the Design Workspace they will move to the 'Backlog' pipeline in the Engineering Workspace